jvelilla/ReactWebPackEWF/Readme.md

 ## Installing Required Dependencies.

 ### Installing React and ReactDOM
-Before we can write some code we need to install [React](https://reactjs.org/) and ReactDOM
+Before we can write some code, we need to install [React](https://reactjs.org/) and ReactDOM

 ```